SarMi-2000/SarMi-2000/README.md

 - 👋 Hi, I’m @SarMi-2000
 - 👀 I’m interested in learning and exploring new things.
-- 🌱 I’m currently learning Machine Learning and Competitive Coding.
+- 🌱 I’m currently learning salesforce and Competitive Coding.
-- 💞️ I’m looking for internships.
+- 💞️ I’m looking for job opportunities.
 - 📫 How to reach me .. gmail-> sarmisthabera19990@gmail.com

 <!---